About the Real Cost of Cancer campaign

 Cancer patients and their families face a financial crisis while they are going through their treatment, according to the results of a 2015 report published based on research we commissioned called ‘The Real Cost of Cancer’.

 The Irish Cancer Society knows that a cancer diagnosis comes with massive additional costs.

-In 2019, we will publish the results of our second Real Cost of Cancer survey to highlight the voices of over 500 cancer patients in Ireland.
+In 2019, we published the results of our second Real Cost of Cancer survey to highlight the voices of over 500 cancer patients in Ireland.

 Thank you to everyone who took part in this survey.
 Your participation will help the Irish Cancer Society identify what supports cancer patients need from Government, employers, the HSE and the National Cancer Control Programme.

 This is vital information to advocate for change that will reduce the financial impact of a cancer diagnosis.

 If you have been affected by the real cost of cancer but didn’t get to take part in this survey, you can share your story with us to help raise awareness about this ongoing issue.